FINMA as Regulator of the Banking Sector

 The granting of the additional licence is subject to the following conditions:

-Banks must comply with specific corporate governance requirements defined in the banking legislation, particularly the Banking Act and the Banking Ordinance, as well as in various FINMA circulars, particularly FINMA Circular 2017/1 "Corporate governance – banks" and, to the extent applicable, with the general corporate governance requirements set forth in Swiss corporate law.
+Banks must comply with the specific corporate governance requirements defined in the banking legislation, particularly the Banking Act and the Banking Ordinance, as well as in various FINMA circulars, particularly FINMA Circular 2017/1 "Corporate governance – banks" and, to the extent applicable, with the general corporate governance requirements set forth in Swiss corporate law.

 Board of Directors

 The board of directors is the governing body for the guidance, supervision and control of the institution.
-It has specific duties regarding the bank's business strategy and risk policy, organisation, financial situation, and personnel and resources, as well as the monitoring and control of the executive management, and is responsible for taking decisions on major structural changes and investments.
+It has specific duties regarding the bank's business strategy and risk policy, organisation, financial situation, personnel and other resources, as well as the monitoring and control of the executive management, and is responsible for taking decisions on major structural changes and investments.